When you bring a brisket home from the shop it will almost always be covered with hard fat and silverskin.

-A super sharp trimming knife is important because it allows you to make lots of small, easy slices and shape the brisket.
+Out of those items, a super sharp trimming knife is the most important because it allows you to make lots of small, easy slices and shape the brisket.

 A blunt knife will struggle with some of the harder fat, and make it harder to make precise cuts.

 Trimming isn’t just about taking off fat.
 You should think about how you can shape the brisket.

 Trimming off the smaller thin corner pieces of the flat muscle that will dry out, and shaping it into a more oval shape.
 This allows the heat and smoke to roll over and around the meat.

 You can always trim a bit more off, but you cannot put it back on.